Courtesy of American Express.

 But don’t forget about the Amex Platinum Card’s other benefits (enrollment is required for select perks), which include:

-Each calendar year, cardholders can designate a U.S. airline on which to receive up to $200 in statement credits for incidental fees, such as checked bag charges, or the price of selecting a specific seat in advance.
+Each calendar year, cardholders can designate one select qualifying U.S. airline on which to receive up to $200 in statement credits for incidental fees, such as checked bag charges, or the price of selecting a specific seat in advance.

 You can link your Amex Platinum Card to your Uber account and receive up to $20 per month ($35 in December) of Uber Cash to put toward U.S. Uber rides and Uber Eats orders.

 Amex has a hotel booking portal specifically for Platinum Card members with over 1,100 participating luxury properties around the world, such as the recently reopened Mandarin Oriental Ritz, Madrid and the lavish Kokomo Private Island Fiji.
 When you book through there, you can expect perks such as $100 on-property credits for things like spa treatments or meals, free breakfast for two daily, late checkout, and space-available upgrades.